 Andrea Rice is the President and Co-Founder of CareerCore, an early stage technology company that drives better career outcomes for individuals at every stage of their career.
 Prior to CareerCore, Andrea spent several years as a senior Wall Street executive.
 She was a Managing Director in equity research at Deutsche Bank, E*Offering, and Volpe Brown Whelan (acquired by Prudential) and was one of the first Wall Street analysts to cover the consumer Internet companies including Yahoo, Excite, Lycos, Infoseek, CNET, and AOL.
 Andrea was a frequent contributor on CNBC, CNN and in The New York Times, Wall Street Journal, Businessweek, and Fortune.
 Andrea also advised technology-focused hedge fund Camelot Capital on their Internet investments, and drove key elements of Stanford University’s MediaX initiative that fosters collaborative research between multinational corporations and Stanford professors.
 Early in her career, she worked as a management consultant for McKinsey & Company and Theodore Barry & Associates in Los Angeles.
 Andrea received her MBA from Stanford Business School and her bachelor’s degree with honors from Yale University, where she was an All-Ivy tennis player.
 She serves on the Leadership Council of NewSchools Venture Fund, a leader in the transformation of public schools, and on the board of Reading Partners, a national nonprofit focused on improving literacy among low income K-5 students.
 A native of Los Angeles, she currently lives in Bethesda, Maryland with her husband and two children.

-Joe Wolf is a venture investor and entrepreneur focused on providing deserving kids with superior educational and life opportunities.
-In addition to his work on the New Schools Leadership Council, Joe is the co-founder and Chairman of The Learning Accelerator- a not for profit organization focused on accelerating the implementation of blended learning in district schools.
-Joe is also on the board of New Classrooms (formerly School of One), is on the board of Innosight Institute (Clay Christensen and Michael Horn’s think tank focused on disruptive innovation with an emphasis on education), and is on the National Board and head of the Innovation Committee for Summer Search (a leadership development program focused on low income kids).
-Joe was previously a Partner at RS Investments (formerly Robertson Stephens Asset Management) from 2001-2012.
+Joe Wolf focuses on providing deserving kids with superior educational and life opportunities.
+In addition to his work on the New Schools Leadership Council, Joe is the President and Chairman of The Learning Accelerator – a non-profit organization focused on accelerating the implementation of blended learning in district schools.
+Joe is also on the board of the Clay Christensen Institute and Summer Search.
+Joe was previously a Partner at RS Investments from 2001-2012.
 At RS, Joe co-managed a team that grew from 100MM in assets to over 12B.
 His responsibilities included investment and portfolio management, strategic development, sales and marketing, and business management.
 Prior to RS, he worked at Goldman Sachs & Company in both the equities division and the strategic consulting group.
 Joe holds a B.A. from Vanderbilt University and an M.B.A. from Harvard Business School.
-Joe lives in Mill Valley, California with his wife Malin and 3 kids Ava, Tatum, and Tomas.
+Joe lives in Mill Valley, California with his 3 kids Ava, Tatum, and Tomas.
 In his free time, Joe is an avid outdoorsman enjoying trail running, mountain biking and skiing.